Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: conformal supergravity

-From eq. \eqref{eq: H transf} one can determine the linearized gauge transformation laws for these superfields, as well as their rigid $\mathcal{N}=2$ superconformal transformations.
+one can determine from eq. \eqref{eq: H transf} the linearized gauge transformation laws for these superfields, as well as their rigid $\mathcal{N}=2$ superconformal transformations.
 We will present them later in the form most convenient for our purposes.

 Using the linearized gauge transformations, it is possible to impose the Wess-Zumino (WZ) type gauge: